Fairvue Plantation (Gallatin, Tennessee): Antebellum History

 Joseph increased the fortune.
 In Louisiana the couple eventually had 659 enslaved Africans working on the 4,000 improved acres of the approximately 8,000 acre Louisiana estate, which produced 3,149 bales of cotton in 1859.
-Adilicia changed her summer residence from Fairvue Plantation to her newly created Belmont Mansion and estate near Nashville, Tennessee.
+Because she did not inherit Fairvue Plantation, Adilicia changed her summer residence from Fairvue Plantation to her newly created Belmont Mansion and estate near Nashville, Tennessee.
 Adelicia's second husband Joseph Acklen died of pneumonia at Angola Plantation in 1863.